Innmind/hash/README.md

 $hashes; // Set<Value>
 ```

-Since the computation doesn't rely on the filesystem it can be called on content that is not on the filesystem.
+Since the computation doesn't rely on the filesystem it can be called on content that is not on the filesystem and that cannot be fitted in memory.

 Examples: